 Students may participate in upcoming registration activities after being officially approved for reinstatement.

-All students wishing to return from suspension/leave must notify Academic Advising of their intent to return per the following dates:
+All students wishing to return from suspension/leave must notify the Office of Academic Advising and Student Support Services of their intent to return per the following dates:

 November 1 for spring return